iamdevnitesh/Single_GPU_Passthrough_Guide/README.md

     sudo shutdown
 in the terminal and press Enter.

+### Step 4: Boot into your BIOS and go to advance settings and change Intel Graphics Configuration to IGD instead of PEG.
+Now, boot into your BIOS and enable Intel VT-d/VT-x or if you have AMD CPU

+#### For MSI Motherboards:
+Please enter BIOS setup and go to OC => CPU Features => Intel Virtualization Tech => Enable

-### Step 4: Changing the Display adapter
+### Step 5: Changing the Display adapter
 Remove the cable connected to GPU HDMI/DP port and connect it to the motherboard.
 So, that intel iGPU will be used as a display adapter for linux.
    <p align="center">
        <img src=https://user-images.githubusercontent.com/73643989/121302366-34ab3b80-c917-11eb-8b48-518436328315.png>
    </p>

-### Step 5: Boot into your BIOS and go to advance settings and change Intel Graphics Configuration to IGD instead of PEG.